 Why is the EEOC Collecting Employers’ Pay Data?

-Among the reasons for the collection of employers’ pay data – and the primary reason why the National Women’s Law Center and other equal rights organizations challenged the suspension of the pay data reporting requirement – is the fact that it will shed light on any pay disparities between similarly-situated employees of differing ethnicities, races, and sexes.
+Among the reasons for the collection of employers’ pay data – and the primary reason why the National Women’s Law Center and other equal rights organizations challenged the suspension of the pay data reporting requirement – is the premise that it will shed light on any pay disparities between similarly-situated employees of differing ethnicities, races, and sexes.
 As a result, when preparing to file their Component 2 data with the EEOC, some employers may need to be cautious in order to mitigate their risk of subsequent legal action.
 Working with legal counsel to prepare the required disclosures and assess any potential exposure can provide the protection of the attorney-client privilege, and it can ensure that any issues are addressed appropriately in order to avoid the risk of additional liability.